yodstar/yodphp/README.md

 # yodphp - Yod PHP Framework

-It is a simple PHP framework
+It is a simple PHP framework which is written in C and build as PHP extension.

 ## Requirement
 - PHP 5.2 +